 This brand is a part of the Players movement the NBA has been building on since Jordan’s first sneaker deal letting players earn money off the court to Lebron’s move to MIA giving players the power to control who they play with to his short deals to make sure he gets as much money as possible every year and now this.
 This next step is huge because it is trying to show there is another way to go about things without having to be sponsored and showing just how powerful an NBA player’s brand could be.

 Why would players not want to be sponsored and own their own business?
-Don’t they make plenty money off these companies?
+Don’t they make plenty of money off these companies?

-Yes they do, but they could be making A LOT more.
+Yes, they do, but they could be making A LOT more.
 Jordan Brand made 3 Billion last year but Jordan only walked away with $100 Million.
 That’s 3.3% to the guy who worked for the man who spent almost 2 decades making the brand into what it is.
 BBB isn’t trying to sign that type of deal, or maybe any deal at all.

-The Big Baller Brand wants to skip the whole sponsorship stage and get straight to partnership.
+The Big Baller Brand wants to skip the whole sponsorship stage and get straight to a partnership.
 Which is important for future athletes to see the value of owning their brands if they have the means too.

 This brand has been polarizing and a story to follow since late March when Lavar started promoting the brand in Lonzo’s last UCLA Bruin days.

-From saying he can beat Michael Jordan, to Lonzo is better than Steph Curry, predicting Zo would be drafted to the Lakers, Summer League MVP, Melo vs Zion’s matchup, Gelo’s trip to China, and his feud with Trump.
+From saying he can beat Michael Jordan to Lonzo is better than Steph Curry, predicting Zo would be drafted to the Lakers, Summer League MVP, Melo vs Zion’s matchup, Gelo’s trip to China, and his feud with Trump.
 It has been a wild year for the brand that can probably be a TV show.
-Oh wait!
+Oh, wait!

 The Brand itself is all about having the freedom to do what you want.
-Whether it’s wearing whatever sneaker you want like Lonzo did in summer league, going on Big Baller family vacations in Hawaii, buying a Lambo for your 16 year old son, but not stealing from stores in China.
+Whether it’s wearing whatever sneaker you want like Lonzo did in summer league, going on Big Baller family vacations in Hawaii, buying a Lambo for your 16-year-old son, but not stealing from stores in China.
 That could lose your freedom.